What parents need to know

 What's the story?

-Max Fischer (Jason Schwartzman) is a 10th grader on scholarship at the tony private school Rushmore Academy.
+Max Fischer (Jason Schwartzman) is a 10th-grader on scholarship at the tony private school Rushmore Academy.
 Max shows his devotion to the academy by participating in every possible extracurricular activity, but he's risking expulsion unless his grades improve.
-Max falls for one of the teachers, a beautiful young widow.
-And he connects with Blume (Bill Murray), a rich academy alumnus who is drawn to Max's passions, and even acts as a go-between for Max's absurd attempt at courtship, until he himself becomes attracted to the teacher.
+Max falls for one of the teachers, a beautiful young widow (Olivia Williams).
+And he connects with Blume (Bill Murray), a rich academy alumnus who is drawn to Max's passions and even acts as a go-between for Max's absurd attempt at courtship, until he himself becomes attracted to the teacher.
 All three characters feel a sense of loss.
 Blume and the teacher seem stuck.
 Max, with his collision of adult and childish emotions, comes up with one hopeless scheme after another to get attention and respect, ignoring genuine opportunities for true friendship.
-Yet somehow, he manages to keep working toward his dreams, and even makes a few of them come true.
+Yet somehow he manages to keep working toward his dreams -- and even makes a few of them come true.

 Is it any good?

-This story about the misery that comes from the grandiosity and humiliation during adolescence is probably of more interest to adults than to the teens who are already only too aware of those experiences.
+This abstract story about the misery that comes from the grandiosity and humiliation during adolescence is probably of more interest to adults.
+Many teens are already only too aware of those experiences.

 Rushmore is not a movie in which people learn great lessons and are drawn closer together.
 It's a movie in which a lot of hurt people grope toward something that even they cannot quite visualize.
 Its appeal is in its quirky characters and in its moments of humor and perception.

 Families can talk about...

 Families can talk about Max and Herman's rivalry.
 Who do you want to win?
 Why?